basalgangliaGCT/macFile/readme.txt

-The first day learning git.
+The first day learning git at website.
-Git is easy.
+Git is difficult.